wtnwin111/interview/src/com/interview/flag/README.md

         G34_QuadtreeNode have a bound, contains all the objects fall in its bound, it can split to 4 sub-area. it have 5 methods: clear(), split(), getIndex(), insert(), retrieve() retrieve() returns all the collision candidates.

+35. Given a int[] array A, and a sliding window side N, create another int[] array B[i] is the average of A[i] to A[i+N-1].

+    *HINT: B[0] = sum(A[0]...A[N-1])/N, and B[1] = (B[0]*N - A[0] + A[N])/N, so
+    B[i] = (B[i-1]*N - A[i-1] + A[i + N - 1])/N; max or min is little bit difficult than average, for max or min
+    use a Heap to achieve O(1) retrieve min/max, and maintain a lower bound and check if the min is already passed, or use a doubly-queue as LCS6_MaxInSlidingWindow.

+36. How to calculate the sum of 10 trillion doubles in a narrow range?

+    *HINT: the problem is when do sum one by one, when the sum growth to much larger than the double given, it will get a wrong answer since the rounding problem (please check the double representation in computer, the mantissa is have the same number of bits no matter how large the number is, so if the number is very large, it will loose precision at lower bits, we call it rounding problem, so if a very large double plus a very small double, the sum may still the very large double.)
+So in this problem, we need add doubles in a pair like mergesort, make sure the two double summed is in the same scale.*

+37. **Two Robots Collect Money**
+    Given a M*N matrix, each cell have some money, there are two robots start from the left up corner to the right down corner(only move right and down), write code to find out the max amount money the two robots can get.

+    *HINT: DP with some constraints.*

+        If only one robot, it's a standard DP problem.
+Two robots have dependency on each other, so it has constraints, the problem can be solved by minimum-cost flow problem is on the edges, not on the vertices.
+Split every vertex into two vertex, create two edges between them, one with INF capacity and 0 cost, one with capacity of 1 and cost of money.
+        Edges between the original vertices stays the same, with 0 cost and INF capacity(or capacity of 2, does not matter).
+        This is the standard way to move cost/capacity to edges.
+        The problem can be solved by DP. money[s][i][j]: max money could get when total go s steps, i is which row first robot in, and j is which row second robot in. so first robot is in i row and s-i col, the second robot is in j row and s-j col. s in [0, N+M-1), i and j in [0,N)
+            initialize: money[0][0][0] = matrix[0][0]
+            function: int previous = max(money[s-1][i][j], money[s-1][i-1][j], money[s-1][i][j-1], money[s-1][i-1][j-1])
+                if i != j, money[s][i][j] = previous + matrix[i][s-i] + matrix[j][s-j]
+                if i == j, money[s][i][j] = previous + matrix[i][s-i]
+                be careful about boundary check, i,j < N and s, and s-j and s-j < N
+            result: money[N+M-2][N-1][N-1]
+        The whole process is O(N^3).

+38. Implements the search term suggestions, when user input one or several letters, give out a list of suggestion user may continue with.

+    *HINT: for small sets of data or all the words, we could use Trie, do prefix search.
+For large data as real google search terms, we need firstly calculate the similarity of two search terms, based on syntax similarity, user search behaviors, then build reversed index to retrieve similar search terms (tries are limited in prefix match).

+39. Tokenize a string to words.
+Ignore any space and punctuator.

+    *HINT: DP + Tries for coding.*

+        If it's a coding problem, should tokenize string based on a dictionary, and clarify clear the critria of a better tokenization (minimize word count(longer word better) or minimize single letter count).
+Both can be solve by DP with a score of the current tokenization, like WordBreak in CC29_BestWordBreak, for better performance, the dictionary could load as Tries, so could do prefix check.
+        If it's a machine learning or system design problem, you should consider both cases: do tokenization based on dictionary or training an machine learning model (HMM model) based on training data, and the PROS and CONS of each approach.

+40. Design an distributed file system to store files of TB size.

+    *HINT: refer to GFS or HDFS design.*

+41. How to find and store the top-k most frequent keywords among documents stored on all Google servers.

+    *HINT: the problem could be break down as 1. count the keywords appearances, 2. find topK.*

+        If could use MapReduce, do Job:
+            Mapper: <offset, line> to <word, 1>
+            Reducer: <word, [1,1,1..]> to <word, count>
+            Mapper: <word, count> to <count, word> //to leverage sort by key
+            Reducer: <count, [word, ...]> to <count, [word, ...]> If multiple reducer, it will got several output files sorted dependently, do multi-merge to find the topK.

+42. Given a list of words, find two strings S & T such that: a.
+S & T have no common character and b.
+S.length() * T.length() is maximized.

+    *HINT: sort the words by length and check using heap.
+O(N^2)

 #F